SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 with HL7's C-CDA release.
 This provides potential attackers with a highly visible, leveragable target.

-Based on my analysis of the XSLT, there are at least three ways to craft a malacious C-CDA.
+My analysis revealed at least three ways to craft a malicious C-CDA.
 I'll discuss both in detail:

-1. Use unsanitized `table/@onmouseover` to execute JavaScript code anytime the C-CDA is viewd
+#### 1. Unsanitized `nonXMLBody/text/reference/@value` can execute JavaScript

-2. Use unsanitized `iframe/@src` to execute JavaScript code anytime the C-CDA is viewed

-3. Use `img/@src` references that leak application state in an HTTP `Referer` header

-#### Via `iframe` in nonXMLBody
 One opportunity for injection attacks is the default handling of a `nonXMLBody` CDA.

 ```